 Our Board recognizes that effective risk oversight is critical to our long-term success and the fulfillment of its fiduciary duties to our shareholders.
 While our management team is responsible for the day-to-day management of our risks and implementing appropriate risk management strategies, our Board is responsible for setting the correct tone at the top, fostering an appropriate culture of risk management, understanding our enumerated top risks and monitoring how management mitigates such risks.
 Our Board uses its committees to assist in their risk oversight function as described below.

 BOARD OF DIRECTORS

 OVERSEES MAJOR RISKS

-Operational • Strategic and competitive • Financial • Brand and reputational Legal and regulatory • Cultural • Succession planning
+• Operational • Strategic and competitive • Financial • Brand and reputational · Legal and regulatory · Cultural · Succession planning regarding the relevant matter.

 PRIMARY RISK OVERSIGHT